alainmbebi/L21-norm-GS/README.md

 * CV_MOR.R selects the tuning parameters for MOR.R using K-folds CV

-* MTGS.mlasso.R is called from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using multivariate LASSO
+* MTGS.mlasso.R uses the MTGS.mlasso function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using multivariate LASSO

-* MTGS.kmlasso.R is called from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using Kernelized multivariate LASSO
+* MTGS.kmlasso.R uses the MTGS.kmlasso function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using Kernelized multivariate LASSO

-* MTGS.mrce.R is called from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using MRCE
+* MTGS.mrce.R uses the MTGS.mrce function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using MRCE

-* coeffRV.R
+* coeffRV.R uses the coeffRV function from [FactoMineR R package](https://CRAN.R-project.org/package=FactoMineR) and is used to compute the RV coefficient

+Depends: R (>= 3.6)
+Imports: glmnet, kernlab, MRCE, BGLR, FactoMineR
+Licence: GPL-3
 By default, all cross-validation scripts use 5-folds

-MTGS: Multi Traits Genomic Selection
+CV: Cross Validation
+GBLUP: Genomic Best Linear Unbiased Prediction
 GS: Genomic Selection
-CV: Cross Validation
 LASSO: Least Absolute Shrinkage and Selection Operator
 MOR: Multiple Output Regression
 MRCE: Multivariate Regression with Covariance Estimation
+MTGS: Multi Traits Genomic Selection

 emma.r use the emma function (Kang et all.
 2008) for the MRLE